Impact of Position Uncertainty on the Secrecy Performance of Pinching Antenna Systems: Conclusion

 \section{Conclusion}

 This paper investigated the secrecy performance of PAS under practical pinching-position uncertainty.
-By explicitly modeling the induced statistical dependence between legitimate and eavesdropping channels, closed-form expression for the SOP was derived using a Gaussian-copula framework and Gauss–Chebyshev quadrature approximation.
-Numerical results validate the analysis and show that increasing position uncertainty raises the SOP by weakening Bob’s link and strengthening its dependence with Eve.
-Nevertheless, PAS consistently achieves secrecy gains over fixed-antenna systems across relevant operating regimes.
+By explicitly accounting for the resulting statistical dependence between the legitimate and eavesdropping links, closed-form expression for the SOP was derived using a dependence-aware analytical framework in which a Gaussian copula is employed to represent the induced joint statistics.
+Numerical results demonstrated that activation-position uncertainty changes the statistical structure of the secrecy problem by inducing dependence between the legitimate and eavesdropping links, highlighting the importance of dependence-aware secrecy analysis for practical PAS.
+Nevertheless, PAS consistently preserves a secrecy advantage over conventional fixed-antenna systems despite activation-position uncertainty.
+The proposed framework provides a foundation for future investigations incorporating more realistic propagation environments, advanced uncertainty models, and additional practical implementation impairments.

 \appendices

 \textit{PDF of $\gamma_B$:} Define the nonnegative random variables $U=E^2$, $V=y_1^2$, and $W=U+V$.
 Since $E\sim\mathrm{Unif}[-\Delta,\Delta]$ and $y_1\sim\mathrm{Unif}[-D/2,D/2]$, their PDFs are given by